JonathanThorpe/httpmon_kafka_pgsql/README.md

 | dsn | Connection string for connecting to PostgreSQL - e.g. `postgres://<user>:<password>@<host>:<port>/defaultdb?sslmode=require` |

 ## Running the Application
-To keep the application simple and maximise code re-use, it has been packaged as several modules which can all by run form the same package.
+To keep the application simple and maximise code re-use, it has been packaged as several modules which can all be run form the same package.

 ### Installation